How to Fix "The CD Key You Used to Activate This Game Has Been Revoked by the Publisher" Steam Error

 Why Does This Happen?

-- Fraudulent purchase at the source — The key was originally bought using a stolen credit card or other fraudulent payment.
+Here are the main reasons it happens: - Fraudulent purchase at the source — The key was originally bought using a stolen credit card or other fraudulent payment.
 When the fraud is detected, the payment is reversed and the publisher revokes the key to recover the lost revenue.
 As the end buyer, you had no way of knowing this.

 - Chargeback by the original seller — The person who sold you the key filed a chargeback with their bank after you activated it, effectively taking back the payment and leaving the publisher with no revenue from that key.